-Although the researcher acknowledges that there are various factors that can impact ethical rationale, this paper focuses primarily on the societal influence.
-The study endeavoured to establish how future professionals are affected in current day South Africa, since it is apparent from the literature that societal influences may impact on ethical rationale.
-Therefore, since the focus of the research was on perceptions, beliefs and attitudes, and a degree of personal interpretation of some of the data, this invariably necessitated the need to adopt a primarily qualitative, exploratory approach.
+Although the researcher acknowledges that there are various factors that can impact ethical standards, this paper focuses primarily on the societal influence.
+Since the focus of the research was on perceptions, beliefs and attitudes, a degree of personal interpretation and a primarily qualitative, exploratory approach were necessary.
 This incorporated the use of a questionnaire covering a range of personal ethics investigations.
-A questionnaire was thought to be an effective means of obtaining more open and reliable responses than face to face interviews, due to the sensitive, personal nature of many responses that participants were to be asked to provide.
+A questionnaire was thought to be an effective means of obtaining more open and reliable responses than face to face interviews, due to the sensitive, personal nature of many responses that participants were asked to provide.
+For analysis of the data collected, a quantitative approach was used, with the utilisation of quantitative statistics.